 The binding agent you want to use for the best results is an egg and some bread crumbs.
 The bread crumbs will absorb the excess liquid and fat that the meat releases, keeping the burger moist, and the egg will hold it all together.
 Together they will help the burger remain tender and juicy.

 The next important step is to patty them out and let them rest so that they don’t shrink up the moment they hit the grill.
 This can be done up to 1 day ahead of time.
-Just remember to bring them to room temp for an hour or so before cooking.
+Just remember to bring them to room temp for 15-20 minutes before cooking.

 The last tip I can give you is regarding grill temperature.
 Be sure to heat the grill well in advance.
 I always light my outdoor grill about 15 minutes before cooking so it can be nice and warm when I am ready to cook.
 Warm it on high and reduce the heat to low when you place the burgers on.